 She worked for the former Bethlehem Steel, the former Westinghouse Electric, and the former Western Electric, all in secretarial administration.
 She had an in-home child care service for many years.

 The Whitehall police responded to these and other calls recently.

-· A report of a vandalized vehicle brought officers to the 1800 block of Lincoln Avenue.
+· An alarm brought officers to the 700 block of Fourth Street.

 Otto L. Hontz, 87, of Palmerton, died March 21, 2013, at Blue Mountain Health Systems - Palmerton Campus.
 He was the husband of Karline (Marsh) for 66 years.

 Born in Weissport, he was a son of the late William and Jennie (Fulk) Hontz.